Presidency of Richard Nixon: Watergate

 Nixon may not have known about the Watergate break-in beforehand, but he became involved in a cover-up.
 Nixon and Haldeman pressured the FBI to end its investigation of Watergate, and White House Counsel John Dean promised the Watergate burglars money and executive clemency if they did not implicate the White House in the break-in.
 The Watergate burglars were convicted in January 1973 without implicating the White House, but members of Congress organized an investigation into Nixon's role in Watergate.
 As Congressman Tip O'Neill stated, in the 1972 campaign Nixon and his allies "did too many things.
 Too many people know about it.
 There is no way to keep it quiet.
 The time is going to come when impeachment is going to hit this Congress."
 Though Nixon would continue to be active in foreign affairs during his second term, the fallout from the Watergate scandal effectively precluded any major domestic initiatives.

 At the urging of Senate Majority Leader Mike Mansfield, Senator Sam Ervin of North Carolina took the lead in the Senate's Watergate investigation.
 Under Ervin's leadership, the Senate established the Select Committee on Presidential Campaign Activities to investigate and conduct hearings on Watergate.
 The "Watergate hearings" were televised and widely watched.
 As the various witnesses gave details, not only of the Watergate break-in, but of various other alleged acts of malfeasance by various administration officials, Nixon's approval rating plummeted.
 Journalists Bob Woodward and Carl Bernstein also helped keep the Watergate investigations as a top news item.
 Nixon attempted to discredit the hearings as a partisan witch hunt, but some Republican senators took an active role in the investigations.
-In April 1973, Nixon dismissed Haldeman, Erlichman, and Attorney General Richard Kleindienst, replacing Kleindienst with Elliot Richardson.
+In April 1973, Nixon dismissed Haldeman, Ehrlichman, and Attorney General Richard Kleindienst, replacing Kleindienst with Elliot Richardson.
 With Nixon's permission, Richardson appointed Archibald Cox as an independent special prosecutor charged with investigating Watergate.

 Fearing that Nixon would use him as a scapegoat for the cover-up, John Dean began to cooperate with Watergate investigators.
 On June 25, Dean accused Nixon of having helped to plan the burglary's cover-up, and the following month, White House aide Alexander Butterfield testified that Nixon had a secret taping system that recorded his conversations and phone calls in the Oval Office.
 Cox and the Senate Watergate Committee both asked Nixon to turn over the tapes, but Nixon refused, citing executive privilege and national security concerns.
 The White House and Cox remained at loggerheads until the "Saturday Night Massacre" October 23, 1973, when Nixon demanded that the Justice Department fire Cox.
 Richardson and Deputy Attorney General William Ruckelshaus both resigned instead of complying with Nixon's order, but Robert Bork, the next-in-line at the Justice Department, fired Cox.